alleyinteractive/speed-bumps/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Intelligently insert "speed bumps" into a piece of content.
+Intelligently insert "speed bumps" into site content.

 ## Description ##

 Speed Bumps programmatically inserts "speed bumps" into site content based on business needs.
 This plugin requires code-level configuration.

-Need a 300x250 unit inserted 3 pagraphs down on every story greater than 9 paragraphs long?
+Need a 300x250 unit inserted 3 paragraphs down on every story greater than 9 paragraphs long?
 Speed Bumps makes seemingly complex business requests like this simple to implement within your WordPress environment.

 Any number of "speed bumps" can be registered, from graphical elements to advertising units to recirculation modules.
-Each speed bump inherits a default set of overridable rules, or the speed bump can dictate its own logic regarding acceptable placement.
+Each speed bump inherits a default set of overridable rules, and the speed bump can also dictate its own logic regarding acceptable placement.

 ## Installation ##